trvrb/dynamics-practical/README.md

 **Click on the prior for 'clock.rate' (currently highlighted in red).**

 Although including improper priors will not harm parameter estimates, it will adversely impact the ability to do model comparison, and so it is not recommended.
-Here, we still keep a unformative prior on 'clock.rate', choosing uniform between 0 and 1.
+Here, we still keep a uninformative prior on 'clock.rate', choosing uniform between 0 and 1.

 **Select 'Uniform' from the 'Prior Distribution' dropdown.**